Not many game titles are as famous as Tomb Raider, the game that redefined video games forever.

-Most of the tombs will require you to use all of Lara’s skills effectively, as well as your own, in order to reach certain areas which contain an objective.
+Most of the tombs will require you to use all of Lara’s skills effectively, as well as your own, in order to reach certain areas that contain an objective.

-Adding to that statement, Square-Enix have confirmed that a Shadow of The Tomb Raider Season Pass will be available which will provide;
+Adding to that statement, Square-Enix has confirmed that a Shadow of The Tomb Raider Season Pass will be available which will provide;

 - New missions